Niegil-Francis/Personal_Blog/_pages/about.md

 ## M J Niegil Francis

 ### An avid cyclist and music enthusiast.
-I like spending most of my time finding things that tickle the farthest corners of my mind and meeting new people who make me reconsider my views on life.
-Hope you enjoy my take on the wide variety of topics I intend to cover in these blogs!
+I like spending most of my time finding things that tickle my mind.
+Hope you enjoy my take on the topics covered in these blogs!